 How to Adjust The Spice

-The spice is totally customizable, so it’s a great recipe for everyone.
+The spice for this Buffalo sauce marinade is totally customizable, so it’s a great recipe for everyone.
 The cooking process cooks off a lot of heat, but you can add back some heat by drizzling reserved marinade on the chicken after cooking.
 If you’re sensitive to heat just leave off the marinade drizzle at the end.

 Closeup shot of a platter with sliced chicken, carrot and celery sticks, buffalo sauce and blue cheese dressing.